-The Franciscan Retreat Center at Mt.
-St. Francis provides a quiet, reflective place of beauty for people of all faiths for retreats, conferences, meetings, workshops, seminars, select celebrations or just time away.
+The Franciscan Retreat Center at Mount St. Francis provides a quiet, reflective place of beauty for people of all denominations for retreats, conferences, meetings, workshops, seminars, select celebrations or just time away.

 Our staff strives to combine the beauty of our surroundings with comfortable, simple, clean facilities and nutritious food.

-The Congregation of the Sisters of St. Francis of Perpetual Adoration was founded in Olpe, Germany, in 1863, by Mother Theresia Bonzel, who was recently beatified by Pope Francis.
-The primary ministries of the Congregation, which continue today are: Living the Gospel; Adoration of the Blessed Sacrament; Caring for the sick, elderly, poor and powerless; Education; Responding to unmet needs of others.
+The Congregation of the Sisters of St. Francis of Perpetual Adoration was founded in Olpe, Germany in 1863 by Mother Theresia Bonzel, who was recently beatified by Pope Francis.
+The primary ministries of the Congregation, which continue today, are: Living the Gospel; Adoration of the Blessed Sacrament; Caring for the sick, elderly, poor and powerless; Education; and Responding to unmet needs of others.